javidjamae/delivering-growth/freebies/ab-testing-simulation-project.md

 By simulating a full experiment pipeline, customizing it for a real-world use case, and publishing your thinking, you’re doing the exact work Growth teams need—**not just talking about it**.

+When you go beyond basic analysis and include engineering-level system thinking — architecture, tooling equivalents, QA strategies — you prove you’re not just experiment-literate, you’re experiment-capable.

 It’s proof that you can ship fast, think clearly, and execute like someone already on the team.

+---

 Want help turning your simulator into a standout project?
 Join the [Careers in Growth](https://www.skool.com/delivering-growth-free/about) community and get feedback, examples, and next-step coaching.